 Strive for consistency

-I’m a fan of theming my week – for example, I do ‘Marketing Mondays’ and ‘Finance Fridays’ to ensure that I am scheduling in the time to do all the things in my business that I need to do.
+I’m a fan of theming my week – for example, I do ‘Marketing Mondays’ and ‘Finance Fridays’ to ensure that I am scheduling in the time to do all the things in my business that I need to do around my client work.

 Related reading: Content planning tips for photographers